ZeinabHussieni/DreamNest/README.md

   Automated pep talks, reminders, and progress reports.
 DreamNest keeps the energy flowing so you never lose momentum on your goals.

 <img src="./readme/screenshots/features.png"/>

+### 🚀 Future Work

+- 📱 **Mobile App**
+  Launch DreamNest on iOS & Android so users can stay connected and track progress anywhere.

+- ⏱ **Timed Chat & Site Blocking**
+  Extend existing blocking features with timers, allowing temporary blocks to reduce distractions and boost focus.

+- 🎮 **Coins & Unlockable Features**
+  Gamify the journey — the more coins you earn, the more advanced features and rewards you can unlock.
 <br><br>

 <!-- Demo -->